ansforge/psc-admin-portal/README.md

 ## Development

+### Distribution history

+This ecosystem uses many independant components, some of which live an independant life in distinct repositories.
+For each release of `psc-admin-portal`, [the psc-components' distribution  history](https://github.com/ansforge/psc-components/blob/main/DISTRIBUTION.md) file will need to be updated with the new version, so that we can keep track of compatible component versions, and go back to a previous working distribution if need be.

 ### License header check

 The license header check gets performed as part of each container build.
 If the check fails,